-The recoverable amounts of these cash generating units The recoverable amount of the cash generating unit has have been determined based on value in use calculations. been determined based on value in use calculations.
-The The calculation uses cash flow projections based on forecast calculation uses cash flow projections based on forecast revenues and profit margins approved by management revenues and profit margins approved by management covering five years period at a discount rate of 6.4% covering five years period at a discount rate of 9.2% (2019: 8.51%).
-The forecast EBITDA has been adjusted (2019: 9.17%).
-The forecast EBITDA has been adjusted for changes in working capital and capital expenditure for changes in working capital and capital expenditure requirements to arrive at free cash flows forecast.
-The requirements to arrive at free cash flows forecast.
-The cash flows beyond five year period is extrapolated using cash flows beyond five year period are extrapolated using a steady growth rate of 2% (2019: 2.0%), which is the a steady growth rate of 2% (2019: 2.0%), which is the projected long term growth rate of the Company. projected long term growth rate of the Company.
+The recoverable amounts of these cash generating units have been determined based on value in use calculations.
+The calculation uses cash flow projections based on forecast revenues and profit margins approved by management covering five years period at a discount rate of 6.4% (2019: 8.51%).
+The forecast EBITDA has been adjusted for changes in working capital and capital expenditure requirements to arrive at free cash flows forecast.
+The cash flows beyond five year period is extrapolated using a steady growth rate of 2% (2019: 2.0%), which is the projected long term growth rate of the Company.